Advising Guide for Professional Students

 Let’s Talk Drop-in Consultations are informal, confidential walk-in consultations at various locations around campus.

-Council of Graduate Schools, Great Mentoring in Graduate School: A Quick Start Guide for Protégés
+- Laura Gail Lunsford & Vicki L. Baker, 2016, Great Mentoring in Graduate School: A Quick Start Guide for Protégés

 Template for Meeting Notes